nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 #### Allocating Points

-At the GM’s discretion, players can instead use point allocations to determine starting characteristics in place of generating the characteristics via dice rolls\.
+At the GM's discretion, players can instead use point allocations to determine starting characteristics in place of generating the characteristics via dice rolls\.
 To do this, the character starts with a score of 25 in each characteristic and then receives 60 points which he can distribute to any of his characteristics as desired\.
 Each point distributed to a characteristic raises that characteristic by one\.
 No characteristic, however, can be raised to a value higher than 40 in this way\.

-When using point allocations, the characteristic modifiers applied from the PC’s origin change the starting score of the respective characteristics:
+When using point allocations, the characteristic modifiers applied from the PC's origin change the starting score of the respective characteristics:

 __\+ Characteristic:__ Starts with a score of 30\.